Contact

 Assistant Dean of Admission

 Marissa grew up in Oakland, California, and has lived in Portland for the last 14 years.
-She is assistant faculty at the Pacific Northwest College of Art, currently teaching a Leadership, Equity, and Ethics course for the Collaborative Design graduate program.
-She has a Masters in Facilitation and Conflict Resolution from the Process Work Institute and has worked with public and private sector organizations as a consultant and facilitator for the last seven years.
+She is assistant faculty at the Pacific Northwest College of Art, where she teaches a leadership, equity, and ethics course for the Collaborative Design graduate program.
+She has a master’s in facilitation and conflict resolution from the Process Work Institute and has worked with public and private sector organizations as a consultant and facilitator for the last seven years.
 Marissa spends her free time drinking hot ginger tea, seeking treasures in Portland’s thrift stores, and performing music under the moniker Good Woman.

-Recruitment and application-reading territories: California (Central Coast, San Fernando Valley, Los Angeles, Pasadena Area), Iowa, Minnesota, Wisconsin
+Recruitment and application-reading territories: California (Central Coast, San Fernando Valley, Los Angeles, Pasadena Area), Iowa, Hawaii, Wisconsin

 Grant Sewell